1. What is the Wildlife Rehabilitator Grants Program?

-The Victorian Government’s Wildlife Rehabilitator Grants (WRG) program provides funding to support authorised Shelter Operators and Foster Carers to rehabilitate sick, injured or orphaned wildlife so animals can be released back to the wild.
+The Victorian Government’s Wildlife Rehabilitator Grants (WRG) program provides funding to support authorised shelter operators and foster carers to rehabilitate sick, injured or orphaned wildlife with the goal of releasing these animals back to the wild.

 The objectives of the WRG program aim to help wildlife rehabilitators to: